Optimisation of time-ordered processes in the finite and asymptotic regime: Application to optimizing time-ordered processes

 where $q_k(\sigma):=p_k(1,\sigma)$.
-Notice that in this case this is the natural optimisation problem one would also formulate directly to solve the problem at hand, however, for higher $L$ the decomposition into value functions differs.
+Note that in this case this is the natural optimization problem that one would also formulate directly to solve the problem at hand, however, for higher $L$ the decomposition into value functions differs.
 Now, using that the final reward is